 - Interlimb Synchronization in Unstructured Dance A project is currently underway in Dr. Boker's lab using multiple motion tracking sensors to measure human movement during improvisational dance.
 Participants are asked to dance to stimuli from the preceding two rhythm perception experiments.
 The hypothesis is that individuals will segment their limb movements in time with the rhythm such that times of high limb acceleration will correspond to beats that were highly likely to be chosen as segmentation points in the two experiments above.
 A brief introduction to the issues of symmetry formation and symmetry breaking during dyadic dance is presented in this chapter from the 2003 book Mirror Neurons and the Evolution of Brain and Language, M. Stamenov & V. Gallese (eds).

-- Dr. Boker is lead PI on The OpenMx Project.
-Funded by the NIH Roadmap, OpenMx is a software development project for an open source Structural Equation Modeling (SEM) package that will be free of charge and tied into the R statistical system.
+- Dr. Boker is a PI on The OpenMx Project.
+Funded by NIH, OpenMx is a software development project for an open source Structural Equation Modeling (SEM) package that is free of charge and tied into the R statistical system.
 The OpenMx project involves collaborators at the University of Virginia, Medical College of Virginia, University of Chicago, University of Houston, McMaster University and University of Edinburgh.
-The project is scheduled for open beta release in the fall of 2009.
+The project was officially released in the fall of 2010 and has been downloaded more than 70,000 times.
 Statistical researchers, quantitative psychologists, and software developers who may be thinking about writing extensions to SEM are encouraged to visit the OpenMx Wiki where they can learn about the project and possibly either contribute to the project or find software and open source code that may help them in their own work.

 - Mx Software.
 Mx has been replaced by OpenMx, but is listed here for historical reasons.
 Mx is a sophisticated statistical modeling package written by Mike Neale at Virginia Commonwealth University.
 Dr. Boker participated in the design and development of the MXWIN project to create a graphical user interface for Mx running under MS Windows.
 The MXWIN software allows the user to specify a statistical model by drawing its equivalent path diagram and then estimate and graphically display the parameters and goodness of fit of that model given a particular dataset.
 MXWIN is free and can be obtained here.